• Skip to primary navigation

 Palak paneer pulao is a simple, aromatic, flavor packed meal or a great side that is perfect to serve for any occasion.
 The flavor, color, and the nutrition makes this the best of all.

-This rice based dish is made with palak aka spinach, peas and paneer which give it a well balanced nutrition profile which is a win-win situation for all people.
-This would be a delicious addition to your holiday table as you have spinach based rice side to serve.
+This palak paneer pulao, a rice based dish is made with palak aka spinach, peas and paneer which give it a well balanced nutrition profile which is a win-win situation for all people.
+In other words, this is a complete meal in one pot.

 Basmati rice - Fragrant long grain basmati rice imparts the best aroma and the rice has a perfect texture for pulao.
 Any rice could be swapped to make this pulao.